 Note about comments:

 Please read my comment policy before commenting.
 I will not approve any that are in violation of it, including family members (In fact, Jason Culverhouse’s son has a half-brother (firstname.lastname@example.org) who left a vile, nasty comment and I would not approve it.
 When I sent him an email explaining the policy, he told me to shut up and called me a faggot.
 Very mature!).
+But above all, please remember the victims.
+Always.

 Filed under: crime, murder, murder in the 20th Century Tagged: | 1988, Alabama, Family murder, homicide, Jason Hunter Culverhouse, Lee Culverhouse, Movies Based on True Crimes, Nina Jo Culverhouse, shooting, The Morrison Murders, Tullie Robert Culverhouse